-We are conducting a randomized placebo-controlled global Phase 2b trial assessing three dose levels of subcutaneously administrated rosnilimab in moderate-to-severe RA for up to 28 weeks on well-established endpoints including ACR20/50/70 and DAS28-CRP.
-We anticipate reporting top-line data on the primary endpoint in the RA trial in the first quarter of 2025.
-We are also conducting a randomized placebo-controlled 130-patient, global Phase 2 trial assessing two dose levels of subcutaneously administered rosnilimab in moderate-to-severe UC for up to 24 weeks on well-established endpoints including clinical remission on the modified Mayo score ("mMS"), clinical response on the mMS and endoscopic remission.
-We anticipate reporting top-line data on the primary endpoint in the UC trial in the first quarter of 2026.
+We have completed enrollment of a randomized, placebo-controlled, global Phase 2b trial assessing three dose levels of subcutaneously administrated rosnilimab in moderate-to-severe RA for up to 28 weeks on well-established endpoints including ACR20/50/70 and DAS28-CRP.
+We anticipate reporting top-line data on the primary endpoint at Week 12 in the RA trial in February 2025.
+We are also conducting a randomized placebo-controlled 132-patient, global Phase 2 trial assessing two dose levels of subcutaneously administered rosnilimab in moderate-to-severe UC.
+Rosnilimab will be dosed for up to 48 weeks on well-established endpoints including clinical remission on the modified Mayo score ("mMS"), clinical response on the mMS and endoscopic remission.
+We anticipate reporting top-line data on the primary endpoint at Week 12 in the UC trial in the first quarter of 2026.